QuiltMC/rfcs/specification/0000-common-configuration-api.md

 - `CLIENT_ONLY` Settings are specific to a player and are always editable.
 - `CLIENT_SYNCED` Settings are specific to a player and may be overridden by the server.
 - `SERVER_ONLY` Settings are specific to a level and are not sent to the client from a dedicated server.
-- `SERVER_SYNCED` Settings are specific to a level and are sent to the client from a dedicated server.
+- `SERVER_SYNCED` Settings are specific to a level and are sent to the client from a dedicated server

-// todo

-## Out of Scope

-Key binding configuration is not done in this API.
-However, the existence of this API should not preclude a separate API for key bindings.

 ## Drawbacks

 Why should we not do this?

-Mod developers may want to more tightly control their runtime config representation for querying or display purposes.
+This API depends on (and is therefore limited by) Quilt Loader's configuration API.

 ## Rationale and Alternatives